FIFA World Cup 2026 Group J Schedule

 How to Watch Group J Matches Live

 The best live tracker for Group J is the FIFA World Cup 2026 match schedule, especially because the group stretches across late ET kickoff windows and simultaneous final-day matches.
 In the United States, FOX and FS1 carry the main English-language coverage, while Telemundo handles Spanish-language broadcasts.
-For channel and streaming details before each Group J kickoff, use the official broadcast guide.
+For channel and streaming details before each Group J kickoff, use the official broadcast coverage.

 Frequently Asked Questions